 - Please call me back

-- I'm late.
+- · I'm late.
 I will be there at

-- · Where are you now?
+- Where are you now?

 - I'm on the way.

 - Top urgent.
 Please contact.

 - I love you

-- G Edit: Allows you to write a new message or edit the selected template message. - G Delete: Allows you to delete the selected template message. - G Send via text message: Sends the selected template message by SMS. - G Add new: Allows you to create new messages.
+- G Edit: Allows you to write a new message or edit the selected template message. - G Delete: Allows you to delete the selected template message. - G Send via text message: Sends the selected template message by SMS. - G Send via multimedia message: Sends the selected template message by MMS. - G Add new: Allows you to create new messages.